menandmice/micetro_docs/guides/user-manual/windows_dns_policies.rst

 1. Right click on a DNS Server or DNS zone.

-2. Select Apply DNS Policy From... in the Edit DNS Policy submenu.
+2. Select :guilabel:`Apply DNS Policy From...`` in the :guilabel:`Edit DNS Policy` submenu.

 .. image:: ../../images/console-dns-policies-copy.png
   :width: 40%